supernova106/kubestorm/README.md

 # kubestorm

-- To provide a RESTful API to retrieve Kubernetes resources, allow automation and customization rather than `kubectl`
+- A RESTful API to interact with Kubernetes resources
-- Also provide Simple Kubnernetes Dashboard Across Platform
+- Easy to customize and integrate with UI/Chatbot/Automation

 It consists of 3 main components: